Star Wars Battlefront II: Inferno Squad

-Battlefront II: Inferno Squad is a novel that is set in the Star Wars Universe and written by Christie Golden.
-The novel was published in 2017 by Del Rey Books.
-The story takes place immediately after the events of Star Wars: Episode IV – A New Hope (1977).
+Star Wars Battlefront II: Inferno Squad is a novel written by Christie Golden and published on July 25, 2017, by Del Rey Books.
+Set in the Star Wars universe, the story begins immediately after the events of Star Wars: Episode IV – A New Hope (1977) and follows Iden Versio, the protagonist of Star Wars Battlefront IIs single-player campaign.
+It details the creation of Inferno Squad, the Imperial special ops unit featured in the game, and its early missions during the Galactic Civil War.
 Inferno Squad is the second book in the Star Wars: Battlefront tie-in novel series, following Battlefront: Twilight Company.
-The novel follows Iden Versio, protagonist of the Star Wars Battlefront II single-player campaign.
-The book focuses on Inferno Squad's creation and its early missions.

 Plot summary

-The book starts with Iden as a TIE Fighter pilot protecting the Death Star from the Rebel Alliance's starfighters at the Battle of Yavin.
-We then see her and other Imperials called to a secret meeting.
-Iden's father forms Inferno Squad, a special forces unit, and they are given a mission to recover blackmail material from an Imperial Governor.
-Then, they must extract a rebel that decides to side with the Galactic Empire, betraying the other rebels.
-After the team recovers a data chip from that mission, they go on an undercover mission to join the Dreamers, a rebel partisan group that is the sole remnant of Saw Gerrera's Rebels.
-Eventually, the rebel group is destroyed and Iden encounters the mysterious advisor of the group.
-He turns out to be Lux Bonteri, a character in the animated series The Clone Wars and former senator and friend of Saw Gererra.
+The book starts with Iden Versio as a TIE fighter pilot protecting the Death Star from the Rebel Alliance's starfighters at the Battle of Yavin.
+In the aftermath of the battle and the Death Star's destruction, Iden is called to a secret meeting, where her father, Garrick Versio, announces the formation of Inferno Squad, a special forces unit to be led by Iden.
+After performing a mission to recover blackmail material from an Imperial Governor, the unit is tasked with extracting a Rebel that decided to defect to the Galactic Empire.
+During the mission, Inferno Squad recovers a data chip, before being assigned a new task: to infiltrate and destroy the Dreamers, a Rebel group that is the sole remnant of Saw Gerrera's Partisan faction.
+Eventually, the group is destroyed and Iden encounters their mysterious advisor, Lux Bonteri, a character in the animated series Star Wars: The Clone Wars and former senator and friend of Gererra.

-Main characters
+Characters

 Iden Versio serves as the main protagonist of the story while Gideon Hask, Del Meeko and Seyn Marana serve as secondary protagonists and Staven as the antagonist.
 Garrick Versio has a supporting role.

 Publishing

-This book was published by Del Rey Books, a division of Penguin Random House.
-This book was initially released on July 25, 2017.
+The book was published by Del Rey Books, a division of Penguin Random House, and was initially released on July 25, 2017.

 Reception

-Megan Crouse of Den of Geek gave the book a 3.5 out of 5 rating, and said that "After the first half is over, the tie-in novel loses some steam, but fans [...] will probably be satisfied by the majority of the story."
-Nerdist wrote: "I couldn’t quite cheer for the successes Inferno Squad found, but I was riveted and invested in what happened next."
-Dork Side of the Force said the novel has a handful of memorable moments and cool connections to the canon.
+Megan Crouse of Den of Geek gave the book a 3.5 out of 5 rating, writing "After the first half is over, the tie-in novel loses some steam, but fans [...] will probably be satisfied by the majority of the story."
+Amy Ratcliffe of Nerdist wrote: "I couldn’t quite cheer for the successes Inferno Squad found, but I was riveted and invested in what happened next."
+Neil Harrington, writing for Dork Side of the Force, said the novel has a handful of memorable moments and "cool connections" to the Star Wars canon.